Feminism and the Women’s Rights Movement

 Women stand up

-Their standing in society was as it always had been – she was the man’s property, and her task was to bear children.
+Their standing in society was as it always had been – she was the man’s property, and her primary task was to bear children.
 As women watched the developments taking place outside their kitchen windows, several began to protest against this injustice.
 They did not want to be excluded from this new and modern world that their men were living in.

 Kvinnedag tog i Washington DC i 2018